jose-narvaez/car-dealership/README.md

 This system allows the users to do the following

 Admins:
--Add users into the system
+- Add users into the system
--Has all functionality that the staff role has
+- Has all functionality that the staff role has

 Staff:
--Add cars into sytem database through a file
+- Add cars into sytem database through a file
--Add a car into the system database
+- Add a car into the system database
--Sell cars
+- Sell cars
--Print cars into a file sorting the cars by sold and unsold and their respective selling date -Search for cars
+- Print cars into a file sorting the cars by sold and unsold and their respective selling date
+- Search for cars
--Calculate revenue by day or month
+- Calculate revenue by day or month

 Customer:
 -Can do the same search as staff users, but not having access to accident history information